-If you’re not familiar, distracted driving is any time a driver takes their eyes off the road, hands off the wheel and mind off of the primary task of driving safely.
+If you’re not familiar, distracted driving is any time a driver takes their eyes off the road, hands off the wheel, and mind off of the primary task of driving safely.
 Examples can include texting, using a cell phone or hands-free device, eating, drinking, talking, reading, using a navigation system, watching a video, or being focused on the radio.
-In recent years, the amount of drivers participating in dangerous behavior as the result of a cell phone usage has continued to rise.
+In recent years, the number of drivers participating in dangerous behavior resulting from cell phone usage has continued to rise.
 It has risen to the point that there is a bonafide epidemic occurring on our nation’s roads.
-Dangerous, selfish behavior by a driver not only puts their own life at risk, but endangers the life of every other driver on the road.
+Dangerous, selfish behavior by a driver not only puts their own life at risk but endangers the life of every other driver on the road.
 Something must change before this epidemic spirals out of control.

 Accidents Are On The Rise

 Last year, U.S. fatalities from traffic accidents rose 7.2% to 35,092, marking the largest increase in 50 years.
 According to the National Highway Traffic Safety Administration, distracted driving played a role in 10% of those deaths.
 It was also revealed that fatalities from distracted driving crashes increased 8.8% to 3,477.
 Motorists are engaging in distracted behavior more than HALF of their time spent driving.
 It is estimated that at any given time of day across the country, approximately 660,00 drivers are using cell phones or manipulating electronic devices while driving.
 Unfortunately, that figure only continues to increase.

 There Is A Disconnect Among Drivers